 Q: What’s the right key for a bride to sing along to?

-A: G major or C major are most singable for untrained voices.
+A: G major or C major are the most singable for untrained voices.
 For a trained vocalist, F or D major also work well.

 Related articles